-In February 2020, the Company announced the execution of two farmout agreements whereby the Company will transfer operatorship and an aggregate 62.5% participating interest in the Exploration Right for Block 2B offshore South Africa.
-Africa Energy will retain a 27.5% participating interest in Block 2B.
-Closing of the farmout transactions is subject to standard conditions for a transaction of this type, including approval by the South African government.
+In April 2021, the Company completed two farmout agreements whereby the Company transferred operatorship and an aggregate 62.5% participating interest in the Exploration Right for Block 2B offshore South Africa.
+Africa Energy retains a 27.5% participating interest in Block 2B.
 The details of the two farmout agreements are as follows:

-- A wholly-owned subsidiary of Africa Energy will farmout a 50% participating interest and transfer operatorship in Block 2B to Azinam, and Azinam will pay Africa Energy \$0.5 million at close and a disproportionate amount of the Gazania-1 exploration well and other joint venture costs.
-Azinam paid a \$1.5 million deposit to Africa Energy at signature of the Azinam farmout agreement and will place an additional amount into escrow at close to support its obligations under the Azinam farmout agreement. - A wholly-owned subsidiary of Africa Energy will farmout a 12.5% participating interest in Block 2B to Panoro in accordance with the terms of the Panoro farmout agreement.
-In consideration for the assignment of this interest, Panoro will pay a disproportionate amount of the Gazania-1 exploration well costs.
+- A wholly-owned subsidiary of Africa Energy farmed-out a 50% participating interest and transferred operatorship in Block 2B to Azinam.
+In consideration for the assignment of this interest, Azinam paid Africa Energy \$0.8 million at close, which includes reimbursement of costs incurred prior to completion.
+In addition, Azinam will pay a disproportionate amount of the Gazania-1 exploration well and other joint venture costs.
+To support this obligation, Azinam paid a \$1.5 million deposit to Africa Energy at close and is required to place additional funds in escrow prior to signing a rig contract. - A wholly-owned subsidiary of Africa Energy has farmed-out a 12.5% participating interest in Block 2B to Panoro.
+In consideration for the assignment of this interest, subject to Azinam placing the required funds in escrow, Panoro will pay a disproportionate amount of the Gazania-1 exploration well costs.